 The purpose of a Customer Relationship Management system is to help your company achieve its customer strategies.
 The more effectively you and your colleagues integrate your customer facing business processes with your CRM technology the more quickly you will achieve your goals and a sustained payback.
-That means selecting the best CRM software, and then achieving automation, productivity and information deliverability for all customer facing staff – which is not accomplished in a one-time implementation event.
+That means selecting the best CRM software, and then pursuing a CRM journey to advance automation, productivity and information deliverability for all customer facing staff – which is not accomplished in a one-time implementation event.
 Here are four ways to get more out of your CRM investment.

 Get More People to Use More of the CRM Software